zukunft/zukunft.com/docs/code_functions_all.md

     \-- api_json - section for function api_json not yet defined that it should be interface in /sandbox/db_object.php
     \-- btn_add - section for function btn_add not yet defined that it should be buttons in /sandbox/db_object.php
     \-- btn_edit - section for function btn_edit not yet defined that it should be buttons in /sandbox/db_object.php
-    \-- btn_edit_back - section for function btn_edit_back not yet defined that it should be buttons in /sandbox/db_object.php
     \-- btn_del - section for function btn_del not yet defined that it should be buttons in /sandbox/db_object.php
-    \-- btn_del_back - section for function btn_del_back not yet defined that it should be buttons in /sandbox/db_object.php
     \-- btn_add_sbx - section for function btn_add_sbx not yet defined that it should be buttons in /sandbox/db_object.php
-    \-- btn_add_sbx_back - section for function btn_add_sbx_back not yet defined that it should be buttons in /sandbox/db_object.php
     \-- btn_edit_sbx - section for function btn_edit_sbx not yet defined that it should be buttons in /sandbox/db_object.php
-    \-- btn_edit_sbx_back - section for function btn_edit_sbx_back not yet defined that it should be buttons in /sandbox/db_object.php
     \-- btn_del_sbx - section for function btn_del_sbx not yet defined that it should be buttons in /sandbox/db_object.php
-    \-- btn_del_sbx_back - section for function btn_del_sbx_back not yet defined that it should be buttons in /sandbox/db_object.php
     \-- obj_url - section for function obj_url not yet defined that it should be display in /sandbox/db_object.php
     \-- name - section for function name is expected to be debug in /sandbox/db_object.php
     \-- get_description - section for function get_description is expected to be set and get in /sandbox/db_object.php